Key Takeaways

 • Would a higher deductible lower your premium enough to justify the out-of-pocket risk if a claim hits?

-A low-risk accounting firm in Mandan may not need more that typical limits, but an electrical contractor wiring new construction in Watford City likely does.
-Understanding how much general liability coverage you need helps you avoid overpaying for unnecessary limits or leaving gaps that expose your business.
+A low-risk accounting firm in Mandan may not need more than typical limits, but an electrical contractor wiring new construction in Watford City likely does.
+Knowing how much general liability coverage you need keeps you from overpaying for unnecessary limits or leaving gaps that expose your business.
 On the payment side, a seasonal operation like a Medora trail ride outfitter may prefer monthly billing to spread costs across leaner winter months, while a steady-revenue IT consultancy in Bismarck might save by paying annually upfront.

 2. 2